 Trent College has a long and generous tradition in charitable giving.
 We are proud of the great work and the large amounts raised by pupils, staff and parents.

-Over the past two years the principal charities supported by the school have been our Kenya Partnership and the Jessica Hope Foundation.
-Numerous fund raising activities have been organised for both these charities and some others that are near to the heart of others in our community.
+Over the past two years the principal charities supported by the school have been our Kenya Partnership and the Canaan Trust.
+Numerous fundraising activities have been organised for both these charities and some others that are near to the heart of others in our community.
 We fully involve our pupils in identifying the charities we support and in organising events to raise awareness and funds.

 Chapel services regularly raise awareness of worthy causes and help our pupils become responsible and caring citizens.
 Of particular note are our Harvest Thanksgiving and Remembrance Services.